-MEETIN G RESOLUTION COMMENT Completion Date Officer Responsible traffic congestion around school sites including but not limited to: 1.
+traffic congestion around school sites including but not limited to: 1.
 Reviewing car parking standards for schools; 2.
 Ensuring sufficient land is set aside for the provision of parking on school sites; 3.
-Reviewing the co-location of schools to avoid issues being exacerbated; 4.
-Restricting school access from major roads; 5.
-Developing plans to enable schools to manage school traffic; 6.
+Reviewing the co-location of schools to avoid issues being exacerostated; 4.
+Restricting school access from mejor (Posts).
+5. Reviewing plans to enable schools to manage school traffic; 6.
 Develop programs to educate drivers; and 7.
-Develop options and implement initiatives to encourage alternative modes of transport to school.
-3.3 Proposal for Regional Road Program, the Infrastructure Policy Team resolved: That the Association write to the Goldfields Esperance Regional Road Group identifying the issue raised and invite them to consider whether they may partner with other organizations such as Meat and Livestock Australia, the Pastoral and Graziers Association and the Regional Development Commission and RDA to develop a business case to fund roads critical to the southern pastoral beef industry.
-In relation to item 3.6 South West Native Title Settlement, WALGA is preparing a formal letter to Anthony Kannis, Director General of Department of Planning, Lands and Heritage (DPLH) requesting: • A full list of potential land parcels that will be eligible for transfer as part of the Southwest Native Title Maintenance Contracts with Main Roads WA That WALGA assist Local Governments and work with the Hon Minister Rita Saffioti to introduce a similar program that is currently in play in Queensland and introduce a sole invited Program for Local Governments to engage in a Road Maintenance Performance Contract with Main Roads WA.
-Settlement to enable Local Governments to undertake early due diligence on the identified land, The consultation timeframe is increased for consideration of parcels of land for transfer from 40 days to 90 days (3 months) 3.4 Northern Australia Beef Roads Program That WALGA work with the Hon Madeleine King MP Minister for Resources and Minister for Northern Australia to make Beef Road Funding available to all Australian Local Government north and south, or establish a Southern Australia Beef Road Funding Program to allow for equitable support across Australia's beef and agriculture industries.
-3.5 3D House Printing Building Compliance That WALGA requests: 1.
-Assistance from Minister for Industry and Science The Hon Ed Husic MP, Ministe for Housing and Homelessness, Sma Business The Hon Julie Collins MF
+Develop programs to educate drivers; and 7.
+Develop popions and implement initiatives to encourage alternative modes of transport to school.
+3.3 Proposal for Regional Road Maintenance Contracts with Main Roads WA That WALGA assist Local Governments and work with the Hon Mnister Rita Saffioid to introduce a similar program that is currently in Popy in Queensland and introduce as one invitee and work with the Hon Mnister Rita Saffioid to introduce as within the Road Maintenance Performance Contract with Main Roads WA.
+3.4 Northern Australia Beef Road Frogram That WALGA work with the Hon Madeleine King MP Minister for Resources and Minister for Northern Australia Beef Road Funding available to all Australian Local Governments on allow for equilable sustains as Values and Popy of the program to allow for equilable sustains as Values and Popy of the Po tor Housing and Homologenoge Small I

 MEETING RESOLUTION COMMENT Completion Date Officer Responsible

 Minister for Infrastructure, Transport,

 Regional Development and Local

-Government The Hon Catherine King MP

-to work with Ministers from all State and
+Government The Hon Catherine King MP to work with Ministers from all State and

-Territory Governments who have Building and Construction in their portfolios, to
+Territory Governments who have Building

+and Construction in their portfolios, to

 collaborate and to consider removing

 impediments within the National

 Construction Code Series and associated

 Australian Standards, that dissuade

 industry from adopting 3D printing as a

 building method.
 2. That the Government provide instruments

 to incentivise private industry to develop

-3D printing and include this as an acceptable building practice.
+3D printing and include this as an

-ассертавле вилиту ргастсе.
+acceptable building practice.

 3.6 South West Native Title Settlement

 That WALGA advocate to the State Government

 that Local Governments be provided with the full

 list of potential land to be requested for transfer

-as part of the South West Native Title Settlement

-and that a minimum of three months be provided
+as part of the South West Native Title Settlement and that a minimum of three months be provided

 for Council to provide feedback.

 3.7 Land Offset Compensation to Local

 Governments

 That WALGA advocate to the State Government

 that the Developer requiring land offsets should

-be required to provide the offsets within the Local
+be required to provide the offsets within the Local Government where the clearing occurs and

-Government where the clearing occurs and
+where this is not possible, the Developer

-where this is not possible, the Developer requiring land offsets within another Local
+requiring land offsets within another Local

 Government be required to pay a fee to the Local

 Government for the loss of rates and ongoing

 maintenance of infrastructure to the Land.

 3.12.1 Abandoned Shopping Trolleys

 That this meeting supports the recent petition to

-be tabled in the Legislative Council, Parliament

-of Western Australia, "Removal and
+be tabled in the Legislative Council, Parliament of Western Australia, "Removal and

-Abandonment of Shopping Trolleys 22-0017"
+of Western Australia, "Removal and Abandonment of Shopping Trolleys 22-0017"

 calling on the State Government to implement

 stringent and uniform shopping trolley